 Empathetic listening will help you understand a customer’s emotions and frustrations.
 The next important step is to get to the root of the issue they’re facing, and to do that, you’ll need to ask the right questions.

 Ask open-ended questions that require a longer answer rather than a simple “yes” or “no.” Questions like:

 - Can you give an example, provide a screenshot, etc.?

 - What does a successful outcome look like for you?

 Understand what kind of resolution they are hoping for, if they haven’t been specific.
 Do they want their money back?
 Do they want you to walk them through a solution to their problem?
 Do they want a replacement product?

 If follow-ups are needed, always encourage the customer to reach out to you personally.
 If there’s a chance that their issue may be escalated and someone else will be jumping in, be sure to leave notes for the next person.
 There’s nothing more frustrating to a customer than having to explain themselves from the beginning to someone else.

-Acknowledge your customer’s frustration and reflect it back to them.
-This shows that you care (this is critical) and that they matter to you and to the company.
+A great way to win over an upset customer is to acknowledge their frustration and speak their language.
+This shows them that you care (this is critical) and that they matter to you and to the company.